andrescorrada/IntroductionToAlgebraicEvaluation/README.md

 ### The existential AI risk for those that believe in the fallacy

-If *only-intelligent* evaluation is possible then we truly face a risky AI future.
+If *only-intelligent* evaluation is required, then we truly face a risky AI future.
 We would be condemmed to a technological arms race with ourselves.
 Faced with having to monitor AI agents on data that is unlabeled - the hard task of evaluation upon system deployment - we would have to invent succesively